-What is Apple's Haptic Touch and what can you do with it?
+What is Apple's Haptic Touch technology, how does it work and what can you do with it?

 How does Haptic Touch work and how is it different to 3D Touch?

+3D Touch-enabled devices from the iPhone 6S onwards let you apply pressure to the screen and get a shortcut menu, particularly on app icons.

 Apple's Haptic Touch technology is similar to 3D Touch but it doesn't rely on pressure.
-Instead, Haptic Touch kicks in when a user long-presses the screen, offering a small vibration as acknowledgment following the press - haptic feedback as it is officially known, hence the Haptic Touch name.
+Instead, Haptic Touch kicks in when a user long-presses the screen, offering a small vibration as acknowledgement following the press; haptic feedback, hence the Haptic Touch name.

-Haptic Touch is software based rather than hardware based, while 3D Touch was hardware based, requiring a different type of screen technology that would have made it difficult to deliver the edge-to-edge LCD displays found in the iPhone XR and iPhone 11 models.
+Haptic Touch is software-based rather than hardware-based, while 3D Touch was hardware-based, requiring a different type of screen technology that would have made it difficult to deliver the edge-to-edge displays we now expect.

-With Haptic Touch, when you hold your finger or thumb on an icon within the iOS, the length of time will be acknowledged with a small vibration and a shortcut will appear, if available.

-With 3D Touch, different results appear depending on the force with which you press - such as Peek and Pop.
-You can read all about 3D Touch in our separate feature if you have a 3D Touch compatible device.
+With 3D Touch, different results appeared depending on the force with which you press - such as Peek and Pop.
+You can read all about 3D Touch in our separate feature if you still have a 3D Touch-compatible device.

 What can you do with Haptic Touch?

 When 3D Touch first launched, only a few apps were compatible - predominantly Apple's native apps.
-As the months and years went on however, more third party apps built in compatibility and while 3D Touch was never a feature we used that much, there were some pretty cool shortcuts.
+As the months and years went on however, more third-party apps built-in compatibility and while 3D Touch was never a feature we used that much, there were some pretty cool shortcuts.

-According to Apple, Haptic Touch "lets you do things faster, like take seflies without launching the camera app", and there are numerous things you can do - more so than you could when Haptic Touch first launched on the iPhone XR in 2018.

-In fact, Haptic Touch now offers a lot of functionalities very similar to 3D Touch - so much so that you are unlikely to miss 3D Touch at all - if you used it in the first place.
+According to Apple, Haptic Touch "lets you do things faster, like take selfies without launching the camera app".
+Haptic Touch now offers a lot of functionalities very similar to 3D Touch - to the point where you are unlikely to miss 3D Touch at all (if you used it in the first place).

-With Haptic Touch, when you long press some apps, widgets will appear along with a shortcut menu, for other apps just a shortcut menu will appear and for others that haven't developed Haptic Touch compatibility yet, an option to share the app or rearrange apps appears.
+With Haptic Touch, when you long-press some apps, a shortcut menu will appear, along with the option to Remove App or Edit Home Screen.
+For other apps that haven't developed Haptic Touch compatibility yet, only the option to Remove App, Share App or Edit Home Screen will appear.

 What apps work with Haptic Touch?

-Most of Apple's native apps work with Haptic Touch - though not all - and there are a few third party apps too.
-Here's a list of a few of our favourite icons to long press on to deliver shortcuts:
+Most of Apple's native apps work with Haptic Touch - though not all - and there are now plenty third-party apps too.
+Here's a list of a few of our favourite icons to long-press on to deliver shortcuts:

 - Torch at the bottom of your lock screen for turning on or off